System Design Space

 Designing Systems

-Design principles, least privilege, defense in depth, secure by default.
+Design principles: least privilege, defense in depth, and secure defaults.

 Part III